rodrigoaslima/goBarber/README.md

 ## goBarber

-### This is a application for clients it want appointment an hair cut end for barbers it want advertise your services!!!
+### This is a application for clients it want appointment an hair cut and for barbers it want advertise your services!!!

 ==============================================================================================================================